BadrOuaddah/Car-Application/README.md

 # Project Overview:

-+ Project name : Parking application.
++ Project name : Car application.
-+ Project purpose : This project is an application that focuses on how to manage car parking using CRUD operations.
++ Project purpose : This project is an application that focuses on how to manage car using CRUD operations.

 ## Setup to start developpement application :